cloud-ark/kubeplus/README.md

 **2. kubectl connections**

-- ``kubectl connections``: Provides information about relationships of a Kubernetes resource instance (custom or built-in) with other resources (custom or built-in) via labels / annotations / spec properties / owner reference.
+- ``kubectl connections``: Provides information about relationships of a Kubernetes resource instance (custom or built-in) with other resources (custom or built-in) via labels / annotations / spec properties / owner references.

 **3. kubectl metrics**